 Skip to main content

-Using Embedded Cluster
+Configure Embedded Cluster

-Example Embedded Cluster Config:
+To add the Embedded Cluster Config:

 apiVersion: embeddedcluster.replicated.com/v1beta1